Rescue from bootloop

 AB update

-KernelSU's module updates draw inspiration from the Android system's AB update mechanism used in OTA updates.
-If you install a new module or update an existing one, it will not directly modify the currently used module file.
-Instead, all modules will be built into another update image.
-After the system is restarted, it will attempt to start using this update image.
-If the Android system successfully boots up, the modules will then be truly updated.
+KernelSU's module updates are based on the Android system's AB update mechanism used in OTA updates.
+When you install a new module or update an existing one, it won't directly modify the currently used module file.
+Instead, all modules are integrated into a new update image.
+After the system is restarted, it will attempt to boot using this new update image.
+If the Android system boots successfully, the modules will be effectively updated.

 Therefore, the simplest and most commonly used method to rescue your device is to force a reboot.
-If you are unable to start your system after flashing a module, you can press and hold the power button for more than 10 seconds, and the system will automatically reboot; after rebooting, it will roll back to the state before updating the module, and the previously updated modules will be automatically disabled.
+If you're unable to start your system after flashing a module, you can press and hold the power button for more than 10 seconds, and the system will automatically reboot.
+After rebooting, it will roll back to the state before the module update, and any previously updated modules will be automatically disabled.

-If AB updates still cannot solve the problem, you can try using Safe Mode.
-In Safe Mode, all modules are disabled.
+If AB update hasn't yet resolved the issue, you can try using Safe Mode.
+In this mode, all modules are disabled.

 There are two ways to enter Safe Mode:

-1. The built-in Safe Mode of some systems; some systems have a built-in Safe Mode that can be accessed by long-pressing the volume down button, while others (such as MIUI) can enable Safe Mode in Recovery.
-When entering the system's Safe Mode, KernelSU will also enter Safe Mode and automatically disable modules.
+- The built-in Safe Mode of some systems: Some systems have a built-in Safe Mode that can be accessed by long-pressing the Volume down button.
+In other systems (such as HyperOS), Safe Mode can be activated from the Recovery.
+When entering the system's Safe Mode, KernelSU will also enter this mode and automatically disable the modules.

-2. The built-in Safe Mode of KernelSU; the operation method is to press the volume down key continuously for more than three times after the first boot screen.
-Note that it is press-release, press-release, press-release, not press and hold.
+- The built-in Safe Mode of KernelSU: In this case, the method is to press the Volume down key continuously more than three times after the first boot screen.

-After entering safe mode, all modules on the module page of the KernelSU Manager are disabled, but you can perform "uninstall" operations to uninstall any modules that may be causing issues.
+After entering Safe Mode, all modules on the Module page in the KernelSU manager will be disabled.
+However, you can still perform the "uninstall" operation to remove any modules that may be causing issues.

-The built-in safe mode is implemented in the kernel, so there is no possibility of missing key events due to interception.
-However, for non-GKI kernels, manual integration of the code may be required, and you can refer to the official documentation for guidance.
+The built-in Safe Mode is implemented in the kernel, so there is no possibility of missing important events due to interception.
+However, for non-GKI kernels, manual code integration may be required.
+For this, refer to the official documentation for guidance.

 Malicious modules

-If the above methods cannot rescue your device, it is very likely that the module you installed has malicious operations or has damaged your device through other means.
+If the above methods cannot rescue your device, it's highly likely that the module you installed has malicious operations or has damaged your device in some other way.
 In this case, there are only two suggestions: